-The LBO identified four main direct fiscal impacts on school districts.
-Each of those fiscal impacts results from school districts being employers.
+The LBO identified four main direct fiscal impacts on local units of government.
+Each of those fiscal impacts results from local units of government being an employer.
 Three of those impacts represent new costs to employers: employer premiums, replacement cost of employees on leave, and administrative costs.
-The final fiscal impact identified for school districts is a savings resulting from employees on leave receiving their wages or partial wages from the state PFML fund as opposed to being paid by the school district.
+The final fiscal impact identified for local units of government is a savings resulting from employees on leave receiving their wages or partial wages from the state PFML fund as opposed to being paid by the employer.

-This local impact note provides an estimate of the employer premiums paid by school districts.
+This local impact note provides an estimate of the employer premiums paid by local units of government.
 Due to a limitation in the data, other fiscal impacts cannot be estimated and are not included.
 A discussion about the possible fiscal impacts follows for each of the four fiscal impacts identified.